What are Filterable Select Questions?

 Set the "Text Column" (The column of the data that needs to be displayed).

-Now we are going to move on to the select question for cities.
+Now you are going to move on to the select question for cities.
 This select question needs to be filtered, depending on which state was selected in the previous select question.

 Because you have already attached your resource file, you can click on the "File List" tab and attach the corresponding resource file to your select question.

-We are working with the "State Cities" select question, therefore we will use the other sheet called "US Geography.Cities".
+You are working with the "State Cities" select question, therefore you will use the other sheet called "US Geography.Cities".

 Because there are cities with the same names, a column has been created for "City ID".
-This column contains the state abbreviation as a prefix to make it easier to identify the state of the city.
-We will use this for the "Identifier Column".
+This column contains the state abbreviation as a prefix to make it easier to identify the state of the city while also making your select options unique.
+You will use this for the "Identifier Column".

 Select the option to filter by clicking on "Set Filter".